-If I had to choose, maybe this would be my favourite category, form childhood memories of picnics under Chusan Palms in Sheffield Park, Brighton leading to a lifelong obsession with the tropics and jungles.
-It’s extraordinary really, that palms can indeed be grown in the UK so successfully that in my garden here in West Sussex they flowers, produce seed and ultimately produce masses of young palms randomly growing around the bases of large female Trachycarpus – yes – my beloved Chusans are either male or female in fact.
+If I had to choose, maybe this would be my favourite category, from childhood memories of picnics under Chusan Palms in Sheffield Park, Brighton leading to a life long obsession with the tropics and jungles.
+It’s extraordinary really, that palms can indeed be grown in the UK so successfully that in my garden here in West Sussex they flower, produce seed and ultimately produce masses of young palms randomly growing around the bases of large female Trachycarpus – yes – my beloved Chusans are either male or female in fact.

 We’ve done our best to honestly describe the palms we love.
 As a final thought, one question I’m often asked is ‘I have a Trachycarpus what else can I try?’, well the first thing I say is…’another Trachycarpus’!